Best SLP Degree Programs in Florida

 • Prepares for academic research careers

-Doctorate - Doctor of Philosophy in Rehabilitation Science: Concentration in Communication and Swallowing Sciences and Disorders
+Doctorate - Doctor of Philosophy in Rehabilitation Science: Concentration in Communication and Swallowing Sciences and Disorders (Communication and Swallowing Sciences and Disorders)

 • Interdisciplinary doctoral program